Spar3Chang3/dg-terminal/README.md

 This project was created for tabletop use and campaign storytelling.
 Feel free to adapt or modify it for your own games.
+There is no direct license, it's not good enough to need one of those.
+All I ask is do not attempt to sell any product with code from this git

 ---

-**“The last thing an agent should trust is a terminal that greets them by name.”**
+**“The last thing an agent should trust is a terminal that greets them by name.”** - idk bro